Tag Archives: wkd

 Final thoughts:

 This corset really isn’t your typical black underbust.
-Due to its custom fit (and its comfort), its lightness and its sparkly embellishment, this has replaced the majority of my other black underbusts.
-I’d love to work with Kate again in the future.
+Due to its custom fit (and its comfort), its lightness and its sparkly embellishment, this has replaced the majority of my other black underbusts!
+I do treat it a bit daintily because I don’t want the crystals to fall off over time.

 What Katie Did Silk “STORM” Corset Review